 But you might want to think about it.

 There are several really interesting things about Office 365 Home subscription:

 - It’s all of Office.
 Desktop editions of Word, Excel, PowerPoint, OneNote, and Outlook, as well as Publisher and Access (for PCs but not Macs), are all included.

 - You can install it on up to five computers!
 If you have five computers, it’s effectively $20 per year per computer.
 Even if you only have two machines, you’ve cut the effective price in half.
 (The five computers can be Macs, PCs, or any combination.)

-That second point alone makes it really hard to compare against the package product, which can be installed on only one machine.
+That second point alone makes it really hard to compare against the packaged product, which can be installed on only one machine.